Does The Law of Small Numbers Explain Many Myths?

 The law of small numbers gives researchers an interesting insight into our own potential fallibility.
 It warns us against listening to our intuition and relying on rules of thumb for determining sample size.
 Khaneman also provides a useful reminder to be careful on how findings are communicated when dealing with data from small numbers.

 Research and experimentation is after all an iterative process, so we should always be looking to validate results, whether from large or small scale studies.
 It is only through trial and error that we are ultimately able to separate insights from myths.
+However, the law of small numbers should teach us to treat any insights based upon small samples with extreme caution.

 Thank you reading my post.
 If you found this useful please share with the social media icons on the page.